bobmonsour/bobmonsour.com/src/posts/is-this-thing-on.md

 Welcome to the first post of my new site!

-I've built the site with something called [11ty, or as some say, eleventy](https://www.11ty.dev/).
+I've built the site with something called [11ty, also known as eleventy](https://www.11ty.dev/).
 It's a static site generator that I'm still learning how to use.

 I'll be writing about my experience in building this site as well as a few others I've built using eleventy.